DFHack/dfhack/docs/dev/Lua API.rst

 :text_pen: Specifies the pen for active text.
 :text_dpen: Specifies the pen for disabled text.
-:text_hpen: Specifies the pen for text hovered over by the mouse, if a click handler is registered.
+:text_hpen: Specifies the pen for text hovered over by the mouse, if a click
+            handler is registered.
+By default, this will invert the foreground and background colors.
 :disabled: Boolean or a callback; if true, the label is disabled.
 :enabled: Boolean or a callback; if false, the label is disabled.
 :auto_height: Sets self.frame.h from the text height.